 Prior to 2008, the FHA market share was around 4% of the total mortgage market, fast forward to 2019, the share of FHA loans is now around 3.5% of the market.
 As the subprime mortgage market imploded in 2008 and 2009, these borrowers now are financed by FHA which has led to the explosive growth (source HUD).

 FHA rates are between ½ to ¾% of a percent higher than conventional loans.
 On a 400k house this adds up to around 3k/year.
 Why are borrowers choosing to go FHA versus your traditional conventional mortgage?
 It is easier!
 FHA allows down payments as low as 3.5%, credit scores down to 580, and higher debt to income ratios.

 FHA loans are considerably riskier for defaults

-According to 2019 data from Core logic, the default rate of an FHA loan is over 3 time more likely than a conventional mortgage.
+According to 2019 data from Core logic, mortgage defaults for FHA loans is over 3 times more likely than a conventional mortgage.
 Why?
 FHA loans are riskier loans due to decreased equity and decreased credit and income requirements.
 FHA is a subsidized “subprime” lender sponsored by the federal government and tax payers.

 Why track FHA loans?

 With default rates on FHA loans substantially higher than traditional mortgages it is important to see where the majority of these loans are being made.
 The larger the amount of FHA loans in a particular area is a flag for increased mortgage defaults.
 36% of all FHA loans originated in 2001 ended up defaulting (Housing wire).
 If this occurred in a particular city/zip this would no doubt have an impact on surrounding properties.

 FHA publishes data on origination’s on both purchases and refinances into FHA products.
 They also break down refinances on refi from an FHA loan to another FHA loan along with Conventional to FHA.